 Bit.ly allows you to do a couple things.
 First, you can create shorter links, which are awesome if you are trying to tell someone (say, in a Periscope) what the link to something is, but you don’t want to struggle through a long URL.
 Second, it tracks the clicks of your links, so you can see how many times someone clicked it.
 This is neat because you can see which content people are diggin’ the most.
 You can set up Bit.ly with most social media schedulers to easily track how many clicks your posts receive.

-Google Apps is also great for teams — I created an “@thenectarcollective” email address for a developer who I often hire for design projects and there are more sophisticated options to share things together via Google Drive.
+Google Workspace is also great for teams — I created an “@melyssagriffin” email address for a developer who I often hire for design projects and there are more sophisticated options to share things together via Google Drive.

 2. Email Service Providers